git-rep-src/pcat/README.md

 An extension of Ncat for pentesters: [video](https://sendvid.com/wfcvqr9g)

-It preserves all the features of Ncat and adds new ones, divided into two groups:
+Pcat preserves all the features of Ncat and adds new ones, divided into two groups:

 * **pre**: work in progress.
 * **post**: enumeration, exploit/tool manager and privilege escalation vector checking on Unix/Windows systems.